Previous Contests

-The following are the links to the IEEE SciVis Contests for the respective years:
+The following are the links to all IEEE SciVis Contests:

 - 2020: Transport mechanisms of eddies in the Red Sea